Our heat pump rebate program has changed as of January 1, 2021.

 What types of heat pumps are eligible for the instant discount?

-The discount applies to both ductless and ducted heat pump systems.
+The discount applies to ductless, ducted, and air-to-water heat pump systems.

 Your municipal electric utility is offering this incentive to meet Vermont's Renewable Energy Standard, which supports utility programs that help customers reduce fossil fuel use from heating and transportation.